GSA-TTS/datagov-brokerpak-solr/README.md

 1. [Docker Desktop (for Mac or Windows)](https://www.docker.com/products/docker-desktop) or [Docker Engine (for Linux)](https://www.docker.com/products/container-runtime) is used for  building, serving, and testing the brokerpak.
+1. [KinD (Kubernetes-in-Docker)](https://kind.sigs.k8s.io/) is used to provide a local k8s for the broker to populate during tests and demos
 1. (optional) [`eden`](https://github.com/starkandwayne/eden) can be used for manually testing the brokerpak with a nicer UI